HIFF'S YOUTH EDUCATION SCREENINGS (Nov 4 to Nov 28, 2021)

 As the vanguard forum of international cinematic achievement in the Asia-Pacific region, HIFF endeavors to recognize new and emerging talent, promote career development and original collaborations through innovative education programs, and facilitate dynamic cultural exchange through the cinema arts.

 HIFF offers free youth education screenings of outstanding films that are rarely available in Hawai’i to schools providing a resource of filmmaking and storytelling to the local community.
 This program is open to classes grades 6 to 12 in Hawai’i.

-This year all screenings will be held online.
-Classes will be issued a private code to access the film’s link on HIFF’s platform where they can watch the film on their own time, in the safety of their home, prior to the Education Q&A with the selected film’s director held on a private Zoom session for the class(es).
+In 2020 all screenings were held online.
+Classes were issued a private code to access the film’s link on HIFF’s platform where they can watch the film on their own time, in the safety of their home, prior to the Education Q&A with the selected film’s director held on a private Zoom session for the class(es).

-For any questions, please email Education Coordinator, Jen May Pastores, at firstname.lastname@example.org.
+For any questions, please email Education Coordinator, Jen May Pastores

 HIGH TIDE, DON'T HIDE